Quenching (scrubber)

-Quenching, in the context of pollution scrubbers, refers to the cooling of hot exhaust gas by water sprays before it enters the scrubber proper.
+Quenching, in the context of pollution scrubbers, is the cooling of hot exhaust gas by water sprays before it enters the scrubber proper.
 Hot gases (those above ambient temperature) are often cooled to near the saturation level.
 If not cooled, the hot gas stream can evaporate a large portion of the scrubbing liquor, adversely affecting collection efficiency and damaging scrubber internal parts.
 If the gases entering the scrubber are too hot, some liquid droplets may evaporate before they have a chance to contact pollutants in the exhaust stream, and others may evaporate after contact, causing captured particles to become reentrained.
 In some cases, quenching can actually save money.
 Cooling the gases reduces the temperature and, therefore, the volume of gases, permitting the use of less expensive construction materials and a smaller scrubber vessel and fan.

 Design

 A quenching system can be as simple as spraying liquid into the duct just preceding the main scrubbing vessel, or it can be a separate chamber (or tower) with its own spray system identical to a spray tower.
 Quenchers are designed using the same principles as scrubbers.
 Increasing the gas-liquid contact in them increases their operational efficiency.